oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ##### <a name="In" href="#In">5.1.1.1.11 In</a>

-The `in` operator returns true if the left operand is a member of the right operand.
+The `in` operator returns `true` if the [equality](#Equals) comparison of the left operand with at least one member of the right operand returns `true`.
 The right operand MUST be either a comma-separated list of zero or more primitive values, enclosed in parentheses, or a single expression that resolves to a collection.
-If the right operand is an empty collection or list of values, the expression returns false.
+If the right operand is an empty collection or list of values, the `in` operator returns `false`.

 ##### <a name="LogicalOperatorExamples" href="#LogicalOperatorExamples">5.1.1.1.12 Logical Operator Examples</a>